 Fire Incompatibility None known.

 5.3.
-Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
+Advice for firefighters s

+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
-Use water delivered as a fine spray to control fire and cool adjacent area.
+Use fire fighting procedures suitable for surrounding area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.

-Fire/Explosion Hazard Combustible.
-Will burn if ignited.
+Fire/Explosion Hazard